 Create an online psychological experiment in a hours, not weeks

-NeuroTask Scripting is currently in so the called 'closed beta' testing stage, allowing new members to work with the system by invitation only.
-We expect to be finished with testing in January 2017 and will then open registration for everyone.
-In 2015 and 2016 many types of experiments have been run with NeuroTask Scripting Users ranged from third-year bachelor students to seasoned researchers.
+In 2015, 2016, and 2017 many types of experiments have been run with NeuroTask Scripting Users ranged from third-year bachelor students to seasoned researchers.
 The type of experimental topics included emotion and attention, implicit memory, concept formation, visual attention and very short-term memory, and language.
 Experiments involved brief presentation of images, video, audio, forced fullscreen, mTurk-based data collection, and many other things you might want to do in an online experiment.
 We are confident that the system is now ready for serious experimentation online.

 Or head over to the

-full-fledged classic experiments in cognitive psychology and popular neuropsychological tests such as Posner and Keele's
+classic experiment in cognitive psychology and popular neuropsychological tests like Posner and Keele's

 Once you are on the demo page, be sure to click on the orange 'Run Experiment' button (right-hand corner)!

 After two years of intense beta testing, NeuroTask Scripting is now available (as a public beta).
 Registration, creation and editing scripts is free, as is running them.
 You can also upload images, text files, and audio and video files for playback.
 This means you try out the system as long as you want and you can, for example, also create demos for students or customers.
 When... »